atedsimple/vsts-agent/README.md

 ACR should be deployed and used in your environment for pushing and pulling images to the Docker Swarm.
 A service enpoint is configured on the VNET for optimal performance

-Onece an ACR excists in your environment run "docker login --password ? --username ? [acr-url]" from each node of the swarm
+Once an ACR excists in your environment run "docker login --password ? --username ? [acr-url]" from each node of the swarm

 On one of the nodes in the swarm, download and extract [vsts-agent-ltsc2019](https://github.com/modalitysystems/vsts-agent/releases/tag/ltsc2019)